-When we are solving an addition/subtraction problem, we can follow a few steps to help us solve any equation.
+When we are solving an addition, subtraction, multiplication, or division problem, we can follow a few steps to help us solve any equation.

 Can you remind me what the equal sign means?

 Exactly!
 The equal sign means the same as.
 Whenever we see the equal sign, what do we need to do?